havelsan/rust-dev-env/doc/03.preparing-local-crate-repository/README.md

 5. create an organization with the name "cargo-test"
    - click on the "+" sign on the right-top of the page
    - click on the "New Organization" button.
-   - Organization Name= "cargo", visibility = "Public" , Permissions = "Reposiroty Admin ..." is selected.
+   - Organization Name= "cargo-test", visibility = "Public" , Permissions = "Reposiroty Admin ..." is selected.
    - click on "Create Organization"

 6. create "crate registry"